sopac/pacsafe-doc/training/tonga/pacsafe_concepts.rst

 .. figure:: /images/001_tonga_villages.png

-   Example of aggregation data for Tonga.
+   Example of aggregation data for Tongatapu.
 In this case the aggregation areas are villages.
 Source: PCRAFI.

 What is contextual data?